robamu/robamu.github.io/content/post/cross-compile-rust-rpi.md

 ### GDB server started externally

-The only difference is that the GDB server is now started in an external shell instance, which also allows to see debug output produces by the application.
+The only difference is that the GDB server is now started in an external shell instance, which also allows to see debug output produced by the application.
-I configured the `.cargo/config.toml` to simply use `cargo run`:
+Configuring `.cargo/config.toml` correctlys allows simply using `cargo run`:

 ```toml
 # Requires Python3 installation.
 Takes care of transferring and running the application